GreenCraft18/eg-power-kit/README.md

 MLG-TIME
 ff
 ```
+If you really wanted, you could add aliases to existing commands using `Set-Alias`!
+Just make sure you're not adding an alias to...an alias.

 ### `Get-Command` = False | `help` = True
 If you don't know what that means, it really doesn't matter.